Skip to content

 Works without an API key

-Every command works without authentication.
-When no API key is configured, the CLI routes requests through the free public endpoints at www.sharpe.ai/api/ instead of the authenticated v1 API at www.sharpe.ai/api/v1/.
-This means you can install and start using the CLI immediately.
+Most commands work without authentication.
+When no API key is configured, the CLI tries the free public endpoints at www.sharpe.ai/api/ instead of the authenticated v1 API at www.sharpe.ai/api/v1/.
+Commands backed only by authenticated v1 endpoints require an API key.

 To check your current authentication status and connectivity: